szinn/nix-config/README.md

 Once the VM is up and running with the correct DHCP configuration, install Parallels VMTools.
 This enables clipboard access with the VM and will require a reboot.

 Enable Remote Login for SSH access to the VM.
+Give Terminal full disk access.

 ## Parallels NixOS VM